o2r-project/api/docs/compendium/delete.md

 # Delete compendium

-To delete a compendium, an HTTP `DELETE` request can be send to the compendium endpoint.
+To delete a compendium **candidate**, an HTTP `DELETE` request can be send to the compendium endpoint.

+!!!
+Important
+    Once a compendium is not a candidate anymore, it **cannot** be deleted via the API.

 !!! note "Required user level"

-    The user deleting a compendium must have the required [user level](../user.md#user-levels).
+    The user deleting a candidate must be the author or have the required [user level](../user.md#user-levels).

 ## Request